 This was very frustrating and time-consuming.
-We tried using Goo Gone to see if it made removing the stickers any easier but it didn’t help.
-We have seen other skoolies have success with heat guns, which is not a tool we have.
+We tried using Goo Gone to see if it made removing the stickers any easier but it didn’t seem to help.
+We have seen other school bus conversions have success with heat guns, which unfortunately, is not a tool we have.

-This was one of those tasks we were happy to hand off to friends who asked if there was anything they could help with on the skoolie.
+This was a task we were happy to hand off to friends who asked if there was anything they could help with on the conversion.
 We’re sorry and most of all, THANK YOU!

 Removing the Rear Lights & Repairing the Holes

-To pass inspection in our state, the top rear red and yellow strobe lights can no longer be functional.
+To pass vehicle inspection in our state, the top rear red and yellow strobe lights can no longer be functional.
 There are a few ways to go about this: disconnect them, paint them, or remove them.
-We could have spray painted them black like the front strobe lights but we ultimately decided to remove them altogether.
+We could have spray painted them black like the front strobe lights but we ultimately decided to remove them all together.

-There were now big, gaping holes where the lights once were.
+There were then big, gaping holes where the lights once were.
 Patching the holes was the same process as when we removed the side stop sign.
-We epoxied metal sheets on the inside of the bus and patch up the outside with Bondo.
+We used epoxy on metal sheets on the inside of the bus and patch up the outside with Bondo.
 Lastly, the Bondo was sanded to get it smooth and ready for painting.

-We could also no longer keep the lit up “school bus” sign on the front and back of the bus.
+The vehicle inspection rules also mandated removing the lit up “school bus” signs on the front and back of the bus.
 These were lit up by a row of light bulbs behind the signs.
 We removed the lights and spray painted the signs black.

 Now this was a process!
 You truly don’t realize how much surface area there is on a skoolie body until you’re tasked with sanding it all down.
 And ours is only a short bus!
 Times like this really make us feel for the long bus crowd.